About Achievements Groups:

 Various program elements are combined in different ways to achieve maximum therapeutic benefit for the wide range of children seen in the Achievements Program.
 Children will participate in a brief screening process to determine the most appropriate group placement, and will be matched with other children of similar developmental profiles in the group that best meets their individual needs.

-- Staffing Ratio: In each group with two adult staff members, there may be between three to five children with ASD, along with at least one typically developing peer model, participating in all or part of the group.
+- Staffing Ratio: In each group with two to three adult staff members, there may be between three to five children with ASD, along with a typically developing peer model, participating in all or part of the group.
 This varies depending on the children's independence with learning readiness skills, as well as the amount of attention and adult facilitation required to optimally target speech, language, social-communicative and cognitive goals.

-- Duration: Achievements Groups include three days of group speech-language therapy, and one additional session per week that is either an individual or dyad (two children) based on the needs of the child.
-Group sessions may last between 1.5 and 2.5 hours, depending on a variety of factors, such as children's school schedules and our efforts to maximize the intensity of intervention within the parameters of each child's attention system.
+- Duration: Groups include three to four days of group speech-language therapy, and sessions may last between 1.5 and 2.5 hours, depending on a variety of factors, such as children's schedules and our efforts to maximize the intensity of intervention within the parameters of each child's attention system.